servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 	•	“little strength,”
 	•	open door,
 	•	and promise of being kept from the coming hour of trial.
-The light is still shining, but it is twilight—and only those who keep the Word walk in the last clear rays of that light.
+The light is still shining, but it is twilight—and only those who keep the Word are kept form “the hour of temptation” Rev 3:10.

-6. HIDDEN WORD — LAODICEA / END-TIME COERCION
+6. FORBIDDEN WORD — LAODICEA / END-TIME COERCION
-The final phase in this progression is the Hidden Word.
+The final phase in this progression is the Forbidden Word.
 Laodicea, in this framework:
 	•	coexists with Philadelphia at the end,
 	•	is lukewarm and self-satisfied (Rev. 3:17),